In late summer 1945, guests are gathered for the wedding reception of Don Vito Corleone's daughter Connie (Talia Shire

 Clemenza later takes Paulie and one of the family's hitmen, Rocco Lampone, for a drive into Manhattan.
 Sonny wants to "go to the mattresses" -- set up beds in apartments for Corleone button men to operate out of in the event that the crime war breaks out.
 On their way back from Manhattan, Clemenza has Paulie stop the car in a remote area so he can urinate.
 Rocco shoots Paulie dead; he and Clemenza leave Paulie and the car behind.

 Michael, whom the other Mafia families consider a "civilian" uninvolved in mob business, visits his father at a small private hospital.
-He is shocked to find that no one is guarding him.
+He is shocked to find that no one is guarding him -- a nurse tells him that the men were interfering with hospital policy and were told to leave by the police about 10 minutes before Mike's arrival.
 Realizing that his father is again being set up to be killed, he calls Sonny for help, moves his father to another room, and goes outside to watch the entrance.
 Michael enlists help from Enzo the baker (Gabriele Torrei

 ), who has come to the hospital to pay his respects.
 Together, they bluff away Sollozzo's men as they drive by.
 Police cars soon appear bringing the corrupt Captain McCluskey (Sterling Hayden

 ), who viciously punches Michael in the cheek and breaks his jaw when Michael insinuates that Sollozzo paid McCluskey to set up his father.
 Just then, Hagen arrives with "private detectives" licensed to carry guns to protect Don Corleone, and he takes the injured Michael home.
 Sonny responds by having Bruno Tattaglia (Tony Giorgio

 ), the eldest son and underboss of Don Phillip Tattaglia (Victor Rendina